rajuiit/Introduction-to-Flask/README.md

     cd Introduction-to-Flask
     ```

-3. Create and activate a virtual environment (optional but recommended on Mac):
+3. Create and activate a virtual environment on Mac (optional but recommended):

     ```bash
     python3 -m venv venv